-\All grades are rounded from the first decimal.
-Borderline grades (within 2% of the minimum) will be handled by the Instructor based on the Student's compliance with the Syllabus.
+All grades are rounded from the first decimal.
+Borderline grades (those within 2% of the minimum) will be addressed at the Instructor's discretion and will be based on the Student's performance in the course as well as the Student's compliance with the Syllabus.
+Be mindful of the fact that failure to comply with the Syllabus nullifies any opportunity for negotiation.
 Upon the submission of grades at the end of the semester, ALL GRADES ARE FINAL!